 ENGL 220 Test-out Information

 ENGL/LING 220 offers an overview of grammatical structures and functions, looking at how to analyze units of language from morphemes, words, and phrases, up to simple clauses and complex sentences.
 While it briefly discusses rhetorical grammar and appropriate register, it is not a remedial, English composition, or ESL course.
 ENGL/LING 220 is a compulsory class in many undergraduate programs in the English Department: English, English Education, Linguistics, and Technical Communication.
 It is also a prerequisite for several English Department graduate programs: the MA in Teaching English as a Second Language/Applied Linguistics (TESL/AL), the Graduate Certificate in TESL/TEFL (on-campus and online versions), and the PhD in Applied Linguistics and Technology.
+It is also a pre-req for ENGL/LING 537.

 The option to test out of ENGL/LING 220 is available to graduate students only.